keo-dara/myblog/_posts/2026-02-20-intelligent.markdown

 Naval "Intelligent is get what you want out of life"

-**There are zero sum game in order for me to win someone else to lose. that is not the game i want to playing in.**
+it isnt mean that i would do anything to win but i will do it in a way respect other **There are zero sum game in order for me to win someone else to lose. that is not the game i want to playing in.**